When markets are down, what should you do about RMDs?

-If you don’t need the income yourself and have a cause close to your heart, you can take a qualified charitable distribution (QCD), which allows you to donate up to $100,000 to charity from your IRA and have it count toward your RMD.
-This strategy won’t help if you need to sell investments to raise cash, but it will help on taxes, as the gift won’t be included in your taxable income (even though it fulfills your RMD).
+If you don’t need the income and have a cause close to your heart, you can take a qualified charitable distribution (QCD), which allows you to donate up to $100,000 to a qualified charity from your IRA and have it count toward your RMD.
+This strategy can help with taxes, as the gift won’t be included in your taxable income (even though it fulfills your RMD).

 Another option if you don’t need the cash flow – an “in-kind distribution.”
 This involves requesting that securities in your IRA be transferred to your after-tax brokerage account – which is particularly beneficial if you’re holding a position you don’t want to sell.
-This strategy doesn’t avoid taxes on the RMD, but it can help reduce transaction costs (since nothing is being sold or repurchased) while maintaining your position in the security at all times.
-Bear in mind that an in-kind IRA distribution will reset the cost basis of your holding.
+This strategy doesn’t avoid taxes on the RMD, but it can help during down markets if you think the stock will make a comeback going forward.
+Bear in mind that an in-kind IRA distribution will affect the cost basis of your holding.